 To Reboot the switch, use the Reboot Switch option in the Main Menu.
-(Note that the Reboot Switch option is not available if you log on in Operator mode; that is, if you enter an Operator password instead of a manager password at the password prompt.)
+(Note that Reboot Switch is not available if you log on in Operator mode; that is, if you enter an Operator password instead of a manager password at the password prompt.)